BUYING RULES FOR A PROPERTY IN MALLORCA

 Bare in mind that transferring money to Spain or getting a mortgage may take some time, so it may be that you are not able to fulfil the contract immediately.

-The Option contract is not mandatory, so this step can be skipped and and you can proceed directly to the signing of the public deed.
+The reserve may be done by menas of an Option contract, Security Deposit, or Earnest Money Contract.
+This is not mandatory, so this step can be skipped and and you can proceed directly to the signing of the public deed, but it’s recommended.

 The clauses of this contract are binding on both parties and therefore it is important that all conditions of the future purchase are negotiated and included here.